 VHA Directive 1063 was issued on December 24, 2013.
-Plaintiff claims that Wisner committed wrongful acts at his November 2012 and October 2013 appointments.
+Plaintiff claims that Wisner committed wrongful acts at virtually every patient encounter, including: plaintiff's clinic visits on August 22, October 24 and 26, and November 13, 2013.
 To the extent that plaintiff's claims occurred prior to December 24, 2013, VHA Directive 1063 was not the governing policy.